thephpleague/booboo/README.md

 The library ships with four formatters for your convenience:

 * HtmlFormatter - Formats errors just like PHP's error formatting.
+* HtmlTableFormatter - Formats errors and exceptions similar to Xdebug, wth a full stack trace, even for errors.
 * JsonFormatter - Perfect for displaying errors to an API.
 * CommandLineFormatter - Working with the command line?
 This will produce pretty command-line errors.
 * NullFormatter - This formatter simply silences all errors.
 You can pass this when display_errors = Off.
 Adding a formatter is easy:

 ```php